raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

 + Decide how many costumes you want your unicorn sprite to have for it to dance, and edit your costumes accordingly.

 It is up to you how many costumes you want to add for your dancing unicorn.
-For the dancing green unicorn, we have used 5 costumes:
+For this dancing green unicorn, we have used 5 costumes:

 |   ![Dancing Unicorn Gif](images/dancingunicorn.gif)   |    ![Five Costumes](images/fivecostumes.png)   |

+---
 Click for a reminder on how to change costumes in Scratch:
 [[[generic-scratch-add-costume]]]

+---

++ Use Scratch to program your unicorn's dance

+Create a `forever loop`{:class="blockcontrol"} and have your unicorn switch costumes with `next costume`{:class="blocklooks"}

+Unicorns are generally good dancers, so make sure you time your unicorn's dance to match the speed of your rainbow.
+You can do this using the `wait`{:class="blockcontrol"} block

+Challenge?
+Add whole code in a hint?